wooooooak/CoroutinesPermission/README.md

 }
 ```

-Therefore, if the permission acquisition fails, it is possible to know which authority was not obtained and which authority was permanently denied.
+Therefore, if the permission acquisition fails, it is possible to know which permission was not obtained and which permission was permanently denied.

 ## License